Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_&_App_Config.md

 # Destination FHIR server.

-1. Enable Autoscaling
+1. Configure Number of RU’s for throughput
+    - Please follow [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-database) to configure the database RU's as per the data size.

+     **NOTE** : If requirement for RU's is more than 100k, please open an Azure support ticket.

+2. Enable Auto scale for throughput
     - Please follow [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/autoscale-azure-api-fhir) to enable autoscaling and to estimate throughput RUs required.

     **NOTE** : You will need to open an Azure support ticket to enable autoscaling for RU's.
-2. Number of RUs
-    - Please follow [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-database) to configure the database RU's as per the data size.

-     **NOTE** : If requirement for RU's is more than 100k, please open an Azure support ticket.

 3. Number of Nodes.
     - Default number of nodes per FHIR server is 2.
     - This will auto scale as per the load on FHIR server.

     **NOTE** : You can request an increase in the default number of node per FHIR server by opening Azure support ticket.
-You may include request for RU, nodes, and throttling limits on the same ticket.

 4. Throttling Concurrency Limit.
     - Default limit is 15.
     - If you are getting more errors for 429's(Throttled) while importing data to FHIR server, you can increase the throttling concurrency limit by opening the Azure support ticket.
 You may include request for RU, nodes, and throttling limits on the same ticket.

-### Suggested Configuration
+### Tested Configuration
-Below configration tested for 800 GB NDJson data
+Below configration tested on 02/2023 for 800 GB NDJson data
 1. Enable Autoscaling for RUs
 2. RUs range from 100k to 1M
 3. Fixed Number of Nodes : 10 (Autoscale happen as per the load).
 4. Throttling concurrency limit to 45.

+The Process took 16 hours to import the NDJSON data.

 # FHIR Bulk Loader Application.
 1. App Service Plan